NVIDIA/aistore/cmd/cli/resources/download.md

 ## Start download job

-`ais start download SOURCE DESTINATION`
+`ais job start download SOURCE DESTINATION`

 Download the object(s) from `SOURCE` location and saves it as specified in `DESTINATION` location.
 `SOURCE` location can be a link to single or range download: